 In 2014, the 45 RAPTOR was introduced and designed specifically for states that restrict rifle hunting to 35 caliber or larger in straight-wall cases limited to a maximum case length of 1.800 inches.
-While the 45 RAPTOR meets the needs of hunters in Indiana, Michigan, Ohio and Iowa and has grown tremendously, we continued to look at the potential of a big bore design that wasn’t subject to the design restrictions imposed on the 45 RAPTOR.
+While the 45 RAPTOR meet the needs of hunters in Indiana, Michigan, Ohio and Iowa and has grown tremendously with thousands of barrels produced and hundreds of thousands of rounds of brass manufacturered, we continued to look at the potential of a big bore design that wasn’t subject to the design restrictions imposed on the 45 RAPTOR.

 In 2016, the 375 RAPTOR set a new performance standard in the AR-10 / LR308 platform for hunting producing over 3,600 foot pounds of muzzle energy and retaining over 2,000 foot pounds of energy at 300 to 400 yards.

 Hundreds of serious hunters have used the 375 RAPTOR to take large game in North American and Africa including Cape Buffalo, Grizzly Bear, Moose and Elk.